raas-dev/configent/README.md

 The shims are available in non-interactive sessions, while `~/.aliases` is sourced only in terminals where STDIN (effectively keyboard) is present.

+💡: Use aliases `d` and `n` as generic shortcuts for starting containers in `docker` or `nerdctl` respectively, as long as the current working directory has `Dockerfile` present.
+The host-container mapped ports are output by the aliases.

+### macOS

 [Lima](https://github.com/lima-vm/lima) is used for managing Linux VMs on QEMU.

-The shims create or start the necessary virtual machines, a lima VM named 'ubuntu' for running rootless dockerd and a lima VM 'rancher' for containerd.
+The above shims create or start the necessary virtual machines, a lima VM named 'ubuntu' for running rootless dockerd and a lima VM 'rancher' for containerd.

 ❗: Both 'ubuntu' and 'rancher' VMs mount your host's `$HOME` directory as